One quick Google, and you're told to eat meat and fish to grow your hair.

-Our production facility for our Hair Growth Routine is in Denmark, one of the country with the highest working standards.
+Our production facility for our Hair Growth Routine is in Denmark, one of the countries with the highest working standards.

 We could move it to countries with worse working conditions to get more profits, but that goes against our values.

-Our products are 100% plant-based, our supply chain are traceable.
+Our products are 100% plant-based, our supply chain is traceable.

 We even collaborated with CleanHub to make sure we're plastic-neutral.